Jon Wurster: Comedy and The Best Show

 In May, 2015 Numero Group released the 16-CD, 8-hour The Best of Scharpling & Wurster on the Best Show box set.
 To promote the compilation, Scharpling & Wurster took their audio act to the stage, starting with four sold-out shows at Brooklyn's Bell House.
 The duo then embarked on a U.S. tour performing live recreations of their Best Show calls as well as new material.
 Special guests during this tour included Kim Gordon, Vanessa Bayer, Britt Daniel, Steve Albini, Stephen Malkmus, Ben Gibbard, Chris Stamey and Wilco's John Stirratt and Pat Sansone.

 Scharpling & Wurster appeared as couch guests on Late Night with Seth Meyers on May 14, 2015 and recorded their Scharpling & Wurster Live at Third Man Records album two days later in Nashville, Tennessee.
 Wurster is one of only a handful of artists to appear on Late Night as couch guest, musical guest and as a member of the 8G Band.
 Wurster has appeared as an expert witness in the Judge John Hodgman podcast episode "A Trial of Two Cities".

-Television/Film

-Wurster has written for, acted in and done voice work for various television shows, commercials and films including: